It’s Friday!! Weekend’s coming!! Hooray. Happy Weekend folks!

 Plums and apricots have gone out of season now but nevertheless pears and berries are as good, fresh, frozen or canned fruits.

-Are you the changing/trying new or the following thoroughly a recipe type?….
+Are you the following thoroughly a recipe kind of cook?

 I can never have enough of trying new things, even if I’ll be making this tart again it will not be the same, I know, I will be changing ingredients as I always do!
 My daughter gets cross with me for always making changes.
 Aww, bless her, difficult with a mother like this, you know?!